taisiabarteneva/42-fdf/README.md

 This is my first graphical project.
 I have learned how to do some simple actions, such as create a window, handle key events, draw simple objects.

 ## How to build
+supported on macOS only
 ```
 $> make
  ```
 ## How to launch
+width value of all lines should be the same
 ```
 $> ./fdf <file.txt>
 ```